 This course enables you to become a professional within the specialist field of historic building conservation.
 London is rich in its collection of historic buildings, and the course team places great emphasis on using these to illustrate and inform elements of the course.
 In particular, past and ongoing works at the Historic Royal Palaces, together with several national and local heritage organisations and practitioners, are used as the basis for project work.

-The MSc Digital Architecture and Robotic Construction focuses on digital design methods and construction technologies in Architecture, Engineering and Design. [+]
+The MSc Digital Architecture and Robotic Construction focus on digital design methods and construction technologies in Architecture, Engineering, and Design. [+]

-The MSc Digital Architecture and Robotic Construction focuses on digital design methods and construction technologies in Architecture, Engineering and Design.
-It provides a scientific and practical foundation and gives an overview of latest developments in Advanced Modelling, Computational Design and Robotic Construction.
+The MSc Digital Architecture and Robotic Construction focus on digital design methods and construction technologies in Architecture, Engineering, and Design.
+It provides a scientific and practical foundation and gives an overview of latest developments in Advanced Modelling, Computational Design, and Robotic Construction.

 Digital technologies have altered the field of architecture and the architectural profession significantly – from design to production.
 In this context, the course combines the professional quality of an architectural qualification with the theory and practice behind the latest digital developments in the field.